France Residential Real Estate Market Size and Share

 France Residential Real Estate Market Analysis by Mordor Intelligence

-The France residential real estate market is valued at USD 528.33 billion in 2025 and is forecast to expand to USD 697.52 billion by 2030, reflecting a 5.92% CAGR.
+The France residential real estate market size is valued at USD 528.33 billion in 2025 and is forecast to expand to USD 697.52 billion by 2030, reflecting a 5.92% CAGR.
 This recovery follows the 35.6% collapse in transaction volumes that occurred between August 2021 and October 2024, underlining the market’s resilience as lending standards, mortgage costs, and demographic trends realign to new post-pandemic realities.
 Mortgage rates have eased from 4.21% in late 2023 to near 3.1% in 2025, and credit production is already 71% higher than the preceding year, signaling renewed purchasing power and liquidity.
 Structural housing shortages, regulatory energy-efficiency timelines, and remote-work migration to southern and western regions are adding durable tailwinds.
 At the same time, institutional capital is accelerating the rental-focused build-to-rent cycle, while energy regulations are accelerating upgrades in the existing stock, anchoring long-term value for compliant assets.
 Developers are pivoting toward recurring-income models and integrated investment services to shield margins from rising construction costs and policy-driven compliance outlays.

 Key Report Takeaways